 Do you really love paintballing?
 Well, you should if you’re the proud owner of a 20lb CO2 tank, but some people like selling them with train horns.
 Now honestly, it will work but there are some things you should know about it before you buy.

-If someone says its a 1,000 PSI train horn kit: this isn’t exactly true.
+If someone says it is a 1,000 PSI train horn kit: this isn’t exactly true.
 The tank might hold 1,000 PSI, but it has to be regulated down to 150 PSI or so to be used.
 So is this going to be any louder than a normal 150 PSI kit?
 Not really, but you will be able to honk for a little longer to drain from 1,000 PSI to empty.

 This could be a viable solution for you, but you also should know that you will have to pay someone to refill your tank up to 1,000 PSI using a CO2 machine (like you would to fill up your paintball tanks or kegerator).
 If you don’t feel like paying for this every time, then you can refill it with a shop or gas station compressor leaving you with a few gallons of 150 PSI air and having to stop to refill every couple of honks.